CCOG for ECE 196 Fall 2023

 - Students will demonstrate the ability to identity the five styles of conflict resolutions (e.g., Thomas/Hilman)

-- Students will observe adults conversations in early education settings and identify the styles used
+- Students will observe adult conversations and identify the styles used

 - Students will role play scenarios and practices communicating with differing styles in early education settings